rikluost/sdr_ofdm_dataset_v1/README.md

 Measurements were conducted using an SDR system operating at a center frequency of 435 MHz.
 Data acquisition involved a stationary transmitter antenna and a mobile receiver antenna moving indoors and outdoors in non-line-of-sight environments.

 Hardware: SDR radio moving at speed < 3 m/s
-Center frequency: 435 MHz, restricted by transmit license Cyclic prefix: 6 samples, chosen experimentally
+Center frequency: 435 MHz
+Cyclic prefix: 6 samples
 Channel: Real-world fading, measured under practical indoor/outdoor conditions OFDM parameters: FFT size 128, 102 active subcarriers, 16-QAM modulation.
-These were selected experimentally to suit radio transmit license, computational restrictions and limited maximum transmit power.

 The OFDM parameters were chosen based on licensing constraints, computational feasibility, and transmit power limitations.
 The dataset consists of approximately 1000 TTIs, each capturing realistic channel variations, and took around 5 minutes to generate and process using SDR equipment and data processing pipelines.

 ## Dataset Structure

 The dataset is structured as a PyTorch CustomDataset, facilitating seamless integration into deep learning workflows.

 - **File format:** PyTorch `.pth` file containing a pickled instance of `CustomDataset`.
-- **FFT size:** 128
-- **Number of subcarriers:** 102 (active subcarriers)
-- **DC:** is included in subcarriers, but transmitted with zeros.
-Needs to be removed from the IQ data
-- **OFDM offsets:** 13 subcarriers on either side of the modulated subcarriers (13+102+13 = 128)
 - **Data types:**
   - IQ data: `torch.complex64`
   - Labels: `torch.float32` (bitstream, typically 0 or 1)